stanley-fork/ragit/ROADMAP.md

   - [ ] Batch api for `rag build` (openai, anthropic)
 - [ ] ragit as a library
   - [ ] Make `Index::single_turn` and `Index::multi_turn` return more metadata
+- [ ] Sync with git
+  - [ ] `rag sync-git` adds the files in git's work tree to ragit's staging area.
+It also removes unnecessary files.